Does reading ease score matter in SEO content?

 The majority of these tools provide a readability score based on the Flesch reading ease test, which is a very well-known formula.

-readability score calculation
+Readability score calculation

 What is the Flesch-Kincaid readability score?